christopherperry/clean-cat-tinder/README.md

 ## The Data Layer
 The Data Layer uses the Repository Pattern to abstract the source of data.
 Data could come from a disk/memory cache, from the cloud, from a database, etc. The point is, the user of the repository need not know where the data comes from.
 Where it comes from is an implementation detail of a Repository implementation.
+The Interactors are implemented at this level of abstraction.

 ## Directory Structure